ying-tang/help-documentation/_nova/Metadata_service_FAQ.md

 #### Q. What are the caveats to using ConfigDrive?

 **A.** The main caveat is that, with ConfigDrive, live migration is forbidden due to a bug in `libvirt` of copying a read-only disk.
-This won't be a problem for long; there is a patch at https://bugs.launchpad.net/nova/+bug/1246201/comments/65 that fixes this.
+This won't be a problem for long; there is a patch at [https://bugs.launchpad.net/nova/+bug/1246201/comments/65](https://bugs.launchpad.net/nova/+bug/1246201/comments/65) that fixes this issue.
 We're working on getting it included in a future release.

 #### Q. What's the difference between metadata and userdata?

-**A.** Instance metadata is mainly consumed by Nova instances, and usually includes instance hostnames, SSH keys, etc.
+**A.** Instance metadata is mainly consumed by Nova instances, and it usually includes instance hostnames, SSH keys, etc.

-User data is mainly consumed by Heat, and usually includes instance root passwords and startup scripts.
+User data is mainly consumed by Heat, and it usually includes instance root passwords and startup scripts.

 #### Q. I want to use userdata with Heat, but my data is over the 16K limit.
 What should I do?